evermeer/EVCloudKitDao/README.md

 ## Main features of EVglobal
 - EVLog as a replacement for NSLog which will also output the file, function and line number.
-- EVtry as a bridge function to the SwiftTryCatch library

 ## Known issues (Swift limitations) ##
 - If you add a property to your object of type CKReference, then also add a property of type String for the RecordID.recordName.
 You could add a setter for populating both properties.
 Then if you query this using a NSPredicate, then query the string field and not the CKReference field.
 You have to do this because a NSPredicate works difrently for NSCloudkit than for an object.
 The EVCloudData class needs them to function in the same way.
 For a sample, see the Message class.